ohler55/oflow-ruby/README.md

  - HTTP Server Actor

- - Persister Actor (write to disk and ready on start)
+ - Persister Actor that writes to disk and reads on start)

  - CallOut Actor that uses pipes and fork to use a non-Ruby actor.